-Open & Agile Smart Cities Ireland are only getting started but a lot of the building blocks to constitute smart cities ecosystem are already in place.
+Open & Agile Smart Cities Ireland started its activity in 2015 with building collaboration and planting the seeds for other organisations in Ireland, up to date a lot of the building blocks to constitute smart cities ecosystem are already in place, but yet a lot of work has to be done, scaling up, maturity readiness, interoperable systems, global KPIs achievement and more.
 There is a real appetite for all things smart and all the signs are that rapid progress will be made in this area.

 “The European headquarters of many of the world’s leading technology firms are based in Ireland providing a cluster of many of the world’s leading experts.
 At the moment Ireland is coming out strongly from an economic slump.
 I believe that the smart economy in Ireland has significant energy behind it in all the necessary places”.

 According to Mark Bennett of Dublin City Council, “Cities are going to be leaders of the change“.
 Dublin could raise its profile in a way that would help sell Ireland”.

 OASC Ireland Vision and Strategic Values beyond COVID-19

 Dr. Martin Serrano keeps actively working with European leaders to contribute in defining the vision on how smart cities will look like in the future.
 Covid-19 is changing the way we behave in cities.
 We all know now how complicated life is being in confinement, trying to keep a good balance between personal life and professional activities while working from home and/or also living with high levels of stress when there is a health or safety risk in our surroundings.